Tayyar Hain: Background and release

 The anthem was officially announced a day before its release.
-It was stated in the press release that the song will show the celebration of nation because Pakistan is ready to host all the matches of the league for the first time.

-Xulfi commented, "The anthem, through its unifying melody, celebrates this very victory that's taken years to evolve to reach this point."
-He said that when he was approached for the song, the concept striked was "Tayyar Hain", and then they wrote the lyrics to define the readiness.
-He concluded that every singer and every musician with more than 20 instruments of multiple tastes, in the making of the anthem, worked by heart which, collectively, represents "our love for Pakistan, for PSL and for cricket".
+It was stated in the press release that the song would show the celebration of nation because Pakistan was ready to host all the matches of the league for the first time.
+Xulfi commented that when he was approached for the song, the concept struck was "Tayyar Hain", and then they wrote the lyrics to define the readiness.
+More than 20 instruments were recorded in a variety of styles.
+He was joined by Arif Lohar, Ali Azmat, Haroon Rashid, and Asim Azhar, all being cricket fans themselves.

-Folk singer Arif Lohar, rock singer Ali Azmat, former Awaz singer Haroon Rashid and pop artist Asim Azhar were also happy, excited and proud to be the part of this song, all being cricket fans themselves.
-They are expected to perform in the opening ceremony on 20 February at National Stadium, Karachi.

-Earlier in December 2019, it was rumoured that Atif Aslam is part of 2020 PSL anthem, which he denied.
+Earlier in December 2019, it was rumoured that Atif Aslam was part of 2020 PSL anthem, which he denied.

-Release

-An event held at a hotel in Lahore on 28 January 2020, which was attended by the Pakistan Cricket Board chairman Ehsan Mani and cricketers, as well as officials of PSL's all six franchises, media and sponsors.
-The song was presented to them before releasing officially and it was praised by all the stakeholders.
-Its music video has been directed by Kamal Khan of Pakistani film Laal Kabootar fame, and it stars cricketers Babar Azam, Hasan Ali, Rumman Raees, Sarfraz Ahmed, Shaheen Shah Afridi and Shan Masood.
+On 28 January 2020, an event was held at a hotel in Lahore where the song was presented to the PCB and PSL officials before being released.
+The anthem released simultaneously on multiple platforms, including social media as well as major television networks across the country before 9:00 PM.
+The music video is directed by Kamal Khan of Pakistani film Laal Kabootar fame, and it stars cricketers Babar Azam, Hasan Ali, Rumman Raees, Sarfraz Ahmed, Shaheen Shah Afridi and Shan Masood.

-The anthem released simultaneously on multiple platforms, including social media as well as major television networks across the country before 9:00 PM news bulletin.

-Chairman PCB said that the "release of the anthem officially launches" marketing campaign for the season, adding praise to the PCB team "for their hard work in putting this together" so that he is confident that "this year's event will set new benchmarks and standards".
-Atif Rana, Javed Afridi, Alamgir Khan Tareen, Nadeem Omar, Ali Naqvi and Salman Iqbal; franchise officials of Lahore Qalandars, Peshawar Zalmi, Multan Sultans, Quetta Gladiators, Islamabad United, and Karachi Kings respectively, also praised the anthem and showed their readiness for the league.
+Then PCB Chairman, Ehsan Mani, along with Atif Rana, Javed Afridi, Alamgir Khan Tareen, Nadeem Omar, Ali Naqvi and Salman Iqbal; franchise officials of Lahore Qalandars, Peshawar Zalmi, Multan Sultans, Quetta Gladiators, Islamabad United, and Karachi Kings respectively, also praised the anthem and showed their readiness for the league.